 UWTSD sets itself above the competition by offering a wider range of ancient civilizations to study.
-Not only can you study the traditional Mediterranean civilizations (Greek, Roman and Egyptian), but we also offer the opportunity to study ancient American, Celtic and Chinese civilizations.
+Not only can you study the traditional Mediterranean civilizations (Greek, Roman and Egyptian), but we also offer the opportunity to explore the cultures ranging from China to Celtic Europe and the ancient Americas.

 UCAS Code: V901